Perspective | In ‘achingly beautiful’ letters to Biden, students who are learning English, working full time and taking care of siblings share their hopes

 “First generation kids have to work harder to be successful in life because they have nothing to fall back on,” wrote a 17-year-old in hers.
 “They are walking on a tight rope without a harness.”

-Stewart didn’t give the student many instructions for the assignment.
-He says he told them to spend about 10 minutes on it, and use that time to express what they believe the president and vice president should focus on while they’re in office.
+Stewart didn’t give the students many instructions for the assignment.
+He says he told them to spend about 10 minutes on it, and to use that time to express what they believe the president and vice president should focus on while they’re in office.

 The letters all begin the same — with “Dear President Biden” or “Dear Vice President Harris” — but then diverge.

-A 17-year-old girl, in her letter, proposed requiring high school students take a mandatory course on sexual consent.
+In her letter, a 17-year-old girl proposed requiring high school students to take a mandatory course on sexual consent.
 A 16-year-old boy in his called for addressing food waste, pointing out that too many people in the country are “starving and dying because of the lack of food.”

-Many of the students asked Biden and Harris to prioritize getting covid-19 under control, make attending college more affordable and create an immigration system that doesn’t separate families, either intentionally or bureaucratically.
+Many of the students asked Biden and Harris to prioritize getting the pandemic under control, making college more affordable and creating an immigration system that doesn’t separate families, either intentionally or bureaucratically.

 “Not all Latinos are criminals,” a 17-year-old girl wrote, referencing rhetoric from the previous administration.
 “Many Latinos are humble and good people and if you give us more jobs for undocumented people, then you will realize that we are very hard-working and responsible.
 Not all of us come from our countries because we’re criminals or delinquents.
 On the contrary, we’re escaping from delinquency.”